Hummingbirds galore and a host of other exotic species await you when birding in northern Peru.

-You could spend a lifetime travelling the route and still be encountering new species regularly, but on a three-week birding tour, you can still expect to chalk up some 700 species, which has to be as exciting a list as you could wish for on any birding trip.
+You could spend a lifetime travelling this birding Peru route and still be encountering new species regularly, but on a three-week birdwatching tour, you can still expect to chalk up some 700 species, which has to be as exciting a list as you could wish for on any birding trip.

 Photo credit: Wilson Diaz, Green Tours, White-winged Guan

 The Pomac Forest Historic Sanctuary is an important birdwatching spot in the area, and additionally interesting because of its many pre-Inca pyramids and dense carob tree plantations.

 The lowest pass in the western Andean mountain range is the crossing point from the coast and foothills to the bird-rich valleys beyond.

 Moving further inland, the route takes you through the province of Cajamarca to the city of Jaén and reserves such as Gotas de Agua.
 This region hosts small birds such as Spot-throated Hummingbird, Golden Grosbeak and the cactus-loving Little Inca-finch, as well as larger species such as the Peruvian Screech-owl.

 Photo credit: Wilson Diaz, Green Tours, Tropical Gnatcatcher